ptsochantaris/trailer-cli/README.md

 ```
 Deactivates syncing from "MyRepo".
 The opposite command, `activate` (re)activates syncing from it.

-*Note: You must specify at least one filter for activating or deactivating repos, such as `-r`, `-o` since Trailer needs to know which repository or repositories to apply the changes to.*
+*Note: You must specify at least one filter for activating or deactivating repos, such as `-r`, or `-o` since Trailer needs to know which repository or repositories to apply the changes to.*

 ```
 trailer config view -active